thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/necsim_library.rst.txt

 * If you require compilation outside of the pycoalescence module, make use of the the file **Makefile** located in **Makefiles/SimpleCompile**.
 This can be modified and run using ``make`` to generate the executable.

-.. note:: If you want to also compile the module for integrating with python, provide the python library (PYTHON_LIB) and
+.. note:: If you want to also compile the module for integrating with Python, provide the Python library (PYTHON_LIB) and
-          python include directories (PYTHON_INCLUDE) as command line flags to ``./configure``.
+          Python include directories (PYTHON_INCLUDE) as command line flags to ``./configure``.
 You must then run ``make all``.
           This is not recommended, and it is advised you use the :ref:`install proceedure outlined here <Introduction_pycoalescence>`.

 .. warning:: Compilation on high-performance clusters will likely require an icc compiler and custom linking to the